sheylaghost/sheylaghost/README.md

 <h1 align="center">Hi, I'm Eyshila</h1>

 <p align="center">
-🎓 High school student | 💻 Self-learning IT | 🚀 Future Tech Pro
+🎓 Im am student | 💻 Self-learning IT | 🚀 Future Tech Pro
 </p>

 ---

 ###  About Me

-- 🎓 I’m currently a high school student
 - 💻 I’m learning **Information Technology** on my own
 - 🛠️ I’m focusing on **Web Development** and **Programming Basics**
 - 🎯 My goal is to enter college in IT and build a career in tech